-A high consumption charge of \$4.05/kL applies to the consumption of all residential and multi-residential properties for each kilolitre (kL) of water used during the quarter, above the step threshold.
+A high consumption charge of \$4.25/kL applies to the consumption of all residential and multi-residential properties for each kilolitre (kL) of water used during the quarter, above the step threshold.
 Refer to Table 4.
-The high consumption charge is 150% of the consumption charge, rounded to the nearest five cents.
+The high consumption charge is 150% of the consumption charge (rounded).